isomerpages/ura-mbsc2020/_FAQ/3-planning-your-visit.md

 #### <ins>By Car</ins>
 Due to road closures around Marina Bay and Civic District on New Year’s Eve, the public is encouraged to take the train.

-Please refer to our map for more information
+Please refer to our map for more information.

 #### 2. How can I keep updated about the crowd situation?

-You can follow the Marina Bay Singapore Facebook Account <a href="https://www.facebook.com/marinabaysg/">(@marinabaysg)</a> page for updates on the crowd situation on event day.
+You can follow the Marina Bay Singapore Facebook page <a href="https://www.facebook.com/marinabaysg/">(@marinabaysg)</a> for updates on the crowd situation on event day.

 #### 3. What are the best vantage points to view the fireworks?